adafruit/Adafruit_CircuitPython_Bitmap_Font/README.rst

 Creating Fonts
 ==============

-See `this learn guide <https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display>`_ for more information about building custom fornt files
+See `this learn guide <https://learn.adafruit.com/custom-fonts-for-pyportal-circuitpython-display>`_ for more information about building custom font files.

 The command line tool :code:`otf2bdf` can be used make bdf files for use with this library.